 Eplerenone (By mouth)

 Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
-Also treats congestive heart failure (CHF) after a heart attack.
+Also treats heart failure after a heart attack.

 InspraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to eplerenone.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.